StanLong/Linux/01Shell入门与Linux常用命令/02shell编程.md

 1 the quick brown fox jumps over the lazy dog.
 2 the quick brown fox jumps over the lazy dog.
 3 the quick brown fox jumps over the lazy dog.
-4 the quick brown fox jumps over the lazy dog.
+4 the quick brown fox jumps over the lazy cat.
 5 the quick brown fox jumps over the lazy dog.

 # 行后插入